We may earn money or products from the companies mentioned in this post. I buy before I try!

 It’s natural, and everyone, even the pros, go through it in the beginning when they’re retooling their swings.
 Remember Tiger Woods’ famous ’97 season?

 It was pretty astounding, and it included a Green Jacket.
 Even with the success, he went to Butch Harmon, his coach at the time, and wanted to overhaul his swing, to make it “more consistent and versatile” as Harmon said.
 He struggled throughout the ’98 season… but he bounced back with a vengeance in ’99.

-Am I telling you you’ll be just like Tiger?
+Am I telling you that you’ll be just like Tiger?
 Not exactly, but that part of his story isn’t some anomaly.
-Anything you change in your swing is gonna feel weird, and you’ll likely not play up to your current state.
+Anything you change in your swing is gonna feel weird at first, and you’ll likely not play up to your current state.
 Tiger went through it, and you’re going to, as well.

 When looking for golf lessons online, follow these “rules”:

 - Find a coach you gel with, that speaks your language

 - Make sure you’re getting good feedback through recording your swing

 - Realize it’s going to be a slightly more difficult (but not impossible) road to travel

 - Give yourself enough time to make the changes stick

 - Trust that what you’re doing is going to lead to better scores